mrgeyer/Mario-Classroom/README.md

 Thank you for checking out the Mario Classroom web app.
 While I have used this in my classroom, I would still classify this as being in the alpha stage.
 There are still some bugs that I am aware of.
 I am not currently planning on updating this version of the app.
 In the future, I plan on making a more robust system that will run on a server instead of simply using JavaScript.
 However, it may be a while until I can make that.

-I
+I made this app mostly for my own use.
+While it is a simple app, it may not be intutitive for people who are not familiar with JSON and basic web development.
+Hopefully, the following instructions are succificient for you to use the app.

+Some features I may consider adding if there are demand for them: a reset button for the timer and a way to upload and download agendas and bell schedules.

-f you want to leave feedback or suggestions, please use the Issues tap at the top of the page.
+If you want to leave feedback or suggestions, please use the Issues tap at the top of the page.
 Then click New issue unless you see the issue listed.

 Demo: https://mrgeyer.github.io/Mario-Classroom/